-Single sign-on allows end users -- that is, customers of your store -- to authenticate with Elastic Path Commerce Cloud using an external authentication provider.
+Single sign-on allows authentication with Elastic Path Commerce Cloud using an external authentication provider.
 Using an existing authentication provider allows for integration with company-specific or customizable authentication systems.
-In some cases, it can also simplify the experience for end users because they don’t need to remember another password.
+In some cases, it can also simplify the log-in experience because they don’t need to remember another password.

 When users need to authenticate, they are redirected to the single sign-on provider, which then communicates the result of the authentication process back to Elastic Path Commerce Cloud.

 You can set up Elastic Path Commerce Cloud to allow single sign-on for end users, using the OpenID Connect standard.

 When users authenticate using an external authentication provider, authentication details, such as username and password, are neither stored on nor sent through Elastic Path Commerce Cloud.